nodejs/node/doc/api/http.md

 });
 ```

-Can be passed an instance of {stream.Duplex}, a superclass of Socket.
+Socket argument can be an instance of {stream.Duplex}, a superclass of Socket.

 ### request.writableEnded
 <!-- YAML